nsrecc/filmyte-server/README.md

 ### Testing

-Ensure that `.babelrc` file exists at root directory with the required `"next/babel"` preset for Next.js and `"@babel/plugin-transform-react-jsx"` plugin for Jest to work correctly with Babel's React JSX transformations.
+Ensure that `.babelrc` file exists at root directory with the required `"next/babel"` preset for Next.js and defined plugins array for Jest to parse the files.

 Configure the `jest.config.js` file to only run test files with certain name scheme `*.test.js`, and to collect coverage from certain files.

-Run the Jest test framework: `npm test`
+Run the Jest test framework: `npm test`.

 Coverage results are placed in the `/coverage` folder at the root directory.